- 1. The Requirement

 - There is agreement about the communications protocols to be used.

-- There is understanding about how to transfer information among the information architectures involved.
+- There is an understanding of how to transfer information among the information architectures involved.

 - The software interrelationships are well defined.

-- The purpose of the communication is mutually understood.
+- The purpose of communication is mutually understood.

 - The terminology used is unambiguous in meaning.